IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-events.md

 | Location    | The URI of the newly created Logistics Event           | https://1r.example.com/logistics-objects/1a8ded38-1804-467c-a369-81a411416b3c/logistics-events/afb4b8cf-288a-459c-97fd-ccd538ec527f |
 | Type        | The type of the newly created Logistics Object as a URI | https://onerecord.iata.org/ns/cargo#LogisticsEvent                    |

+## Security

+To engage with the "Create a Logistics Event" endpoint, a client needs proper authentication and authorization to access the designated resource.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
+Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.

+The implementor has the option to allow all authenticated users the capability to create a Logistics Event.
+This implies that there would be no access control enforced for this particular endpoint.

 ## Example A1